opencord/cord/docs/develop.md

 # Developing for CORD

 This guide describes how to develop for CORD.
-It includes two example workflows, one based on a lightweight development environment that runs on a laptop and a more realistic environment that runs an emulated version of a CORD POD.
-It also documents the key elements involved in developing services that can be on-boarded into CORD.
+It includes several example developer workflows, a tour of an example service, an overview of how services are interconnected in the data plane, and in-depth descriptions of how to develop/extend the TOSCA and GUI interfaces.